Ivan Petlin: Career

-From there he traveled east across Mongolia to the Great Wall and reached Peking in late August.
-He was not allowed to see the Wanli Emperor because he did not bring proper tribute.
-He returned some time before November 1619.
-He brought with him a letter in Chinese inviting the Russians to open trade, but no one in Russia was able to read it until 1675.

 Petlin's report is quite vague.
 He mentions: the upper Ob; rivers flowing into Lake Ubsa; the local rulers across Mongolia; a Princess Malchikatun who rules the towns of Mongolia and issues permits to cross the Great Wall; the Black Mongols west of the wall and the Yellow Mongols east of it; an 'Iron Tsar' near Bukhara who sends diamonds to China (probably, a reference to the Kashgarian jade tribute trade); the Great Wall (which he thinks runs from the Pacific to Bukhara); several Chinese cities on the way to Peking; Peking; and an 'Ob River' which he seems to think flows from western Mongolia to the Yellow Sea.
 He mentions lamas, temples with gilded statues, city walls and gates, paved streets and officials who go about with yellow sunshades over their heads.
 Throughout he emphasizes the remarkable fact that cities are built of stone.

 An account of Petlin's expedition was translated into English and published in Samuel Purchas' "Pilgrims" (vol. XIV) (1625); it was apparently well known in the 17th century England: e.g., John Milton is thought to have drawn on it in his description of Mongolia.